 Learn More About the Benefits of Rib Cartilage Ear Construction

 Using a child’s rib cartilage to carve an ear framework has been popular for more than 40 years.
-Cartilage reconstruction is a technique that requires between 2 and 5 surgeries.
+Cartilage reconstruction is a type of microtia treatment that requires between 2 and 5 surgeries.
 The surgeries start when the child has grown big enough, typically between six and ten years of age, to provide enough rib cartilage to make an adult size ear.

 First, the cartilage from several ribs is removed through an incision on the child’s chest.
 The cartilage is carved and pieced together to create an ear framework.
 This framework is buried underneath the scalp.
 After the ear has healed, more surgeries are required to complete the reconstruction: elevating the ear away from the scalp, repositioning the earlobe and other adjustments.